UMGGW 66x8.5 [M8] GW / N38

 Disadvantages of neodymium magnets:

-- They can break when subjected to a powerful impact.
+- They can break as they are extremely fragile when subjected to a strong impact.
 If the magnets are exposed to impacts, we recommend using magnets in a metal holder.
-The steel housing in the form of a holder protects the magnet from impacts and at the same time increases its overall strength,
+The steel housing in the form of a holder protects the magnet from impacts and also increases its overall strength,

 - Magnets lose their power due to exposure to high temperatures.
-In most cases, when the temperature exceeds 80°C, these magnets experience permanent reduction in strength (although it is worth noting that this is dependent on the form and size of the magnet).
+In most cases, when the temperature exceeds 80°C, these magnets experience permanent reduction in strength (although it is worth noting that this is dependent on the shape and size of the magnet).
 To avoid this problem, we offer special magnets marked with the [AH] symbol, which exhibit high temperature resistance.
 They can operate even at temperatures as high as 230°C or more,

 - They rust in a humid environment - during outdoor use, we recommend using waterproof magnets, such as those made of rubber or plastic,